treatmesubj/Tips-Tricks/Linux/Raspberry_Pi_Stuff/fbcp-ili9341-SPI-Display-Pirate-Audio.md

 /dev/tty1: tmuxsesh [30x30 linux] (utf8)
 /dev/pts/1: tmuxsesh [133x30 linux] (utf8)
 ```
-13. You probably want to resize your TMUX terminal to the size of tty1's on the tiny LCD: `<control-b> : resize-window -a`
+13. You may want to resize your TMUX terminal to the size of tty1's on the tiny LCD: `<control-b> : resize-window -a`

 ## Bonus: Sound out Aux jack